TheoLanles/computercraft-sys_light/README.md

 for the customer side : not available during maintenance

-for the pocket customer side : install with 'wget '
+for the pocket customer side : install with `wget run https://raw.githubusercontent.com/TheoLanles/computercraft-sys_light/main/Pocket/Install.lua`

-for `ID`, it is written first lord de l'excution de scipt.